bressler95tops/bookdebug/Open-Science-101/Module_2/Lesson_3/readme.md

 For instance, the open access [Copernicus Emergency Management Service](https://emergency.copernicus.eu/) implemented by the European Commission produces 24/7 open access data collected by ESA and NASA satellites to produce maps that inform disaster preparedness and response efforts across the globe.
 This is only one example among many others demonstrating the value of data, particularly open and public data, in our daily life and for public good.

 Data shared openly in scientific research brings tremendous value to the scientific community and beyond, from indigenous communities to urban populations.
 Before understanding the broad based impact of data, let’s first look at what is data in the context of scientific research.
-Specifically, we will discuss the definition and characteristics of open data?
+Specifically, we will discuss the definition and characteristics of open data.

 ### What is Data?